banner svg (1)

 Neither parents nor administrators want to spend unnecessary time with back-and-forth correspondences or repeated data entry.

-Your daycare registration forms should collect basic background information on children and parents, such as contact information, age, and address, as well as emergency contacts.
-They can also be a great opportunity to learn more about the child, so you can offer them the best care possible for their needs and personality.
+Therefore, it's important for your daycare registration forms to collect basic background information on children and families, such as contact information, age, and address, as well as emergency contacts.
+These forms can also be a great opportunity to learn more about the child, so you can offer them the best care possible for their needs and personality.

-Here’s a few areas of information all daycare registration forms should cover:
+Here are a few additional areas of information to cover on your daycare registration forms:

 Child personal information

-The daycare registration form should ask for the information you will need to identify the child, build their schedule, and place them in the right class.
-This includes: the child’s name, their date of birth, their home address, and the hours and days on which they will be attending your facility.
+The daycare registration form can include all the information you will need to identify the child, build their schedule, and place them in the right class.
+This includes: the child’s name, their date of birth, their home address, and the hours and days on which they will be attending your program.

 Beyond this basic information, you can ask more questions about the child: Do they have siblings?
 Do they have specific hobbies or games they enjoy?
 Have the families identified particular stressors?
 This information can help you understand each child better from day one, and you will be able to offer them a supportive and fulfilling experience.